The Desert-Crypt

 Muchas han muerto bajo la complicidad del tirano, han aparecido destrozadas sin más tumba que este desierto, consumidas por el sol inclemente de esta ciudad de ojos muertos.
 (Escena IV, p.
 201)

 The Juárez women are buried under the sand, where the ones who are still alive and hidden co-exist with the already dead and disappeared.
-Challenging the notion of Antigone as this fearless defiant heroine, at the cost of her life, de la Rosa in her work is sensitive to the class-laden agony of countering the disposability of the undocumented, unrecognized, unprivileged female body.
+Challenging the notion of Antigone as this fearless heroine, defiant to the point of losing her life, de la Rosa in her work is sensitive to the class-laden agony of countering the disposability of the undocumented, unrecognized, unprivileged female body.

 Marios Chatziprokopiou and Alkisti Efthymiou